 \section{Supplemental details for the optimizer for state classifiability}

 In this section, we provide some of the features of the interest function $f(U)$ and some observations on the behavior of the optimization iterations.
 To gain some insights into the behavior of $f$ as the number of qubits and number of time steps are varied, we estimate the function for unitaries picked from the DTC phase and trivial phase.
 Figure~\ref{fig:supp_DTC}(A) shows the dependence of $f$ on the number of time steps over which the states were picked. $f$ was averaged over 100 randomly chosen initial states and randomly chosen unitaries of the form in Eq.~\ref{eq:parametricUnitary_DTC} with $\langle J \rangle=\pi/4$, $\langle h \rangle=\pi/2$, $\hat{s}=\hat{z}$, $\hat{m}=\hat{x}$, and spatial disorder in $J,h$ picked uniformly randomly from $[-0.3,0.3]$.
 States for classification were collected from the time step $1$ to time step $T$.
 As a function of $T$ we empirically find the scaling $f\sim \sqrt{T}$ with statistical fluctuations that increase with $T$.
 Interestingly, $f$ is independent of number of sites $n$.

 For unitaries in the trivial phase the interest function weakly increases with $T$ but remains much smaller than in the DTC phase.
 Moreover the interest function appears to weakly decrease with $n$ in this case (Fig.~\ref{fig:supp_DTC}(B)).

 During the optimization, the system learns several features that favor the DTC phase.
-Figure~\ref{fig:supp_DTC}(C) shows the relative orientiation of the direction of the Ising interaction and the field.
+Figure~\ref{fig:supp_DTC}(C) shows the relative orientation of the direction of the Ising interaction and the field.
 The optimizer steers the two directions to be perpendicular to each other.
 Typically, this relative orientation of the Ising and the field direction is the feature that is learned first by the optimizer.

 In addition, the DTC oscillations are more robust if the direction of the Ising interaction aligns with the quantization axis of the computational basis states.
 The optimizer, consistent with this, steers $\hat{s}$ towards $\pm \hat{z}$ (while maintaining $\hat{m}$ perpendicular to $\hat{s}$).
 Other features like the value of $h_i$ and $J$ are learned later.